aircave/OrganizrV2-aircave-SAMPLE/README.md

 ## Let's Encrypt
 Go to the unRAID letsencrypt docker folder.
 Go to the letsencrypt/nginx/site-confs folder.
 You will be editing the “[default](https://github.com/aircave/OrganizrV2-aircave-SAMPLE/tree/master/unraid-dockers/letsencrypt/nginx/site-confs)” file.
 Copy and paste into your default file and change DOMAIN, UNRAID IP and docker PORT numbers as needed.

- 1. The 1st "SERVER BLOCK" part redirects unencrypted HTTP traffic to HTTPS/SSL.
+ - The 1st "SERVER BLOCK" part redirects unencrypted HTTP traffic to HTTPS/SSL.
- 2. The 2nd "MAIN SERVER BLOCK" gives general instructions and negotiates encryption.
+ - The 2nd "MAIN SERVER BLOCK" gives general instructions and negotiates encryption.
- 3. The 3rd "SUBDIRECTORIES" part gives access to specific dockers after logging in to OrganizrV2.
+ - The 3rd "SUBDIRECTORIES" part gives access to specific dockers after logging in to OrganizrV2.
+	 - Change "auth_request /auth-4;" number as needed; See note inside default file on this
+	 - You may also change the main server block to only allow certain users by changing the "(.*)"
+	 - Adjust blocks with auth_request off; as needed.

 Go to the letsencrypt/nginx folder.
 You will need the nginx, geoblock and geoblocksites files.
 You already have an nginx file, so you just have to [uncomment line 24](https://github.com/aircave/OrganizrV2-aircave-SAMPLE/blob/master/unraid-dockers/letsencrypt/nginx/nginx.conf).